portworx/px-docs/applications/postgres.md

 ```

-### Database recoverability with Portworx snapshots
+### Database recoverability with Portworx snapshots:

 Use pxctl to create recoverable snapshots of your volume
 To take a recoverable snapshot of the postgresql-server instance for a point in time, use the pxctl CLI: